is this right for you?

 How long does it take?
 What is my time commitment?

 Dependent on your needs, after our initial call I'm going to recommend some options to you.
 I will base this on my experience and what I hear you saying you need.
-In general I have three project lengths - one day, one week, one month.
 I believe in deadlines, especially for work like this.
 Otherwise, it can just drag on.
 And dragging on doesn't really help you to move forward.
 And that is, in the end, what we are looking for - good solid forward momentum.

 I already have a logo, can I still work with you?

 Yes, for sure!
 If you already have a look and feel you love we can talk about how we can take that and build it into a website you love just as much.